 Over the years eye doctors have found that there are a few population demographics that are at higher risk of getting glaucoma such as growing older, having a family history of glaucoma, having African or Spanish ancestry, thin corneas and systemic problems such as diabetes and poor circulation.
 Even if you do not fall in any of these categories yet, your eye doctor will still check your pressure because the most common type of glaucoma has no real symptoms until it is too late.

 Once you are diagnosed with glaucoma or as a glaucoma suspect your eye doctor may require additional tests to be performed so they can adequately treat your condition.
 One is gonioscopy to inspect discharge angles in the eye.
 This test is done with a mirror-like looking lens while in the exam chair with the doctor.
 Your eye doctor may also look by ophthalmoscopy to evaluate the optic nerve and perform peripheral vision of each eye.
 Other tests may be needed such as optic nerve photography, computerized imaging or more in-depth visual field tests.
 Glaucoma is a medical condition that requires several visits throughout the year to monitor pressure and medication efficiency.

-Please call Bond Eye Associates to schedule your yearly health vision exam with confidence knowing that they have been a trusted, locally owned, medical practice for over 36 years.
-Dr. Jeffrey Henline is an Optometrist with Bond Eye Associates.
+Please call Bond Eye Associates to schedule your yearly health vision exam with confidence knowing that they have been a trusted, locally owned, medical practice for over 40 years.
 They are accepting new patients in both of their locations: Peoria and Pekin IL.
 Please call 309-692-2020 to schedule an appointment or click here.